midhunkalarikkal/FullDomain/Notes/DSA3.md

 Directory Structure: Used to list directory contents where the root directory is processed before subdirectories.

-3 .
-1 .
-3 PostOrder Traversal (Left, Right, Root)
+3. 1.
+3. PostOrder Traversal (Left, Right, Root)
 --------------------------------------------------
-Visit the left subtree.
-Visit the right subtree.
-Visit the root node.
-Useful for deleting the tree or for evaluating expression trees.

-PostOrder Traversal: Visits the left subtree first, then the right subtree, and finally the root node.

 Applications
 ------------
 Deleting a Tree :-  PostOrder traversal ensures that children are processed before their parent nodes, making it useful for safely deleting trees